raspberrypilearning/relax-stretch/en/step_3.md

-## Breathe
+## Add a breathing exercise

-Now, you will start coding a relaxing breathing exercise using different sprite costumes.
+Now, you will start to code a relaxing breathing exercise using different sprite costumes.

 --- task ---